 - The right to be forgotten and to ask us to delete or to dispose of your personal data.

 - The right to restrict the processing of your personal data.

 - The right to object to us using your personal data for a particular purpose.

-- The right to data portability, meaning that you can ask for a copy of any of your personal data we may be automatically processing to use with another service or business to perform our contract to you.
+- The right to data portability, meaning that you can ask for a copy of your personal data we may be automatically processing to use with another service or business to perform our contract to you.

 - Regarding your rights relating to automated decision-making and profiling, we do not use your personal data in this way.